AviatrixSystems/Docs/HowTos/AviatrixLogging.rst

 capability for user VPN connections, VPN user TCP sessions, security rule violation statistics, Gateway stats and FQDN filter violations.

-Log Management System can be used to sift through the Aviatrix logs and get the meaningful trend charts that helps monitor the network connectivity and user VPN sessions.
-The following sections provides a list of useful Aviatrix logs which can be parsed on Splunk, Sumo Logic and other log management systems to display relevant analytics of data collected from Aviatrix Controller and gateways.
+The Log Management System can be used to sift through the Aviatrix logs and get the meaningful trend charts that helps monitor the network connectivity and user VPN sessions.
+The following sections provide a list of useful Aviatrix logs which can be parsed on Splunk, Sumo Logic and other log management systems to display relevant analytics of data collected from Aviatrix Controller and gateways.